alfredomartinezjr/wosostats/resources/stats-glossary.md

 **Shot GK Stop** - Shots on goal stopped by the goalkeeper.

-**Shot Def Stop** - Shots on goal stopped by the last defender to prevented what otherwise would have been a goal.
+**Shot Def Stop** - Shots on goal stopped by the last defender that prevented what otherwise would have been a goal.

 **Shot Miss** - Shots that miss the goal or hit either the crossbar or post.